-First Premium Cigar Experience
+Jon Simons’ First Premium Cigar Experience

 Cigar Life Guy: Tell me about your first premium cigar experience.

-Jon Simons: This one might get me in a little trouble (laughs).
-My first premium cigar experience was when I was thirteen or fourteen years old.
-It was my good buddy’s older brother and he drove a Buick Grand National.
-I thought that was the coolest car in the world at the time.
-I remember he said he was going to the local cigar shop to get some cigars and asked us if we wanted any.
-So we scrounged together our dollar bills and quarters and gave him some cash.
+He said he was going to the local cigar shop to get some cigars and asked us if we wanted any.
+So we scrounged our dollar bills and quarters together and gave him some cash.
 We had no idea what we were getting.
 He ended up getting me a Montecristo.
-I don’t even remember the actual cigar, but I remember the brand.
-So we sat in his driveway right next to his Buick Grand National and I smoked the cigar.
+I don’t remember the actual cigar, but I remember the brand.
+So we sat in his driveway next to his Buick Grand National, and I smoked the cigar.
 I had no idea if it was good or bad or if I did it right(laughs).
 That was my first experience with a premium cigar.
-I obviously didn’t learn anything until probably my early twenties.
-Then I realized there’s more than just a cigar.
-There are all these different sizes and different regions where the tobacco is grown.
-That’s when I started to figure it out.

 The Military and Cigars

 Cigar Life Guy: How did you get into the cigar industry?
-Aside from being ex-military, what did you do before and how does it help inform what you do with Warfighter Tobacco Co.?
+Aside from being ex-military, what did you do before, and how does it help inform what you do with Warfighter Tobacco Co.?

 Cigar Life Guy: You have a great rapport with your partners.
 How is the camaraderie of the military similar to the cigar community?

-Warfighter Branding and Portfolio
+Warfighter Branding

 Cigar Life Guy: You are a proud veteran-owned company.
 What do you want the cigar community to know about you and your products?